Home Page of Robin Cowan

 While there has been considerable work done on the evolution of production, particularly relatingto technical change, less research has been done on the evolution of consumption.
 There has been work on conformity and fads, but little explicit work on the evolution of consumption as a good moves through a population of heterogeneous consumers.
 As an example, holiday resorts are often "discovered" by the rich.
 The presence of the rich makes the destination desirable to members of the upper middle class, who pick it up as a place to go.
 Their presence has two effects--it makes the resort desirable to the middle classes, and it makes it undesirable to the rich.
 The rich move on, seeking sunnier, more distinctive climes, and the middle class become patrons.
 Here, consumption decisions are driven in part by the fact that consumers feel conformity, distinction and aspiration effects from the consumption of other members of the population.
 The upper middle class aspires to join the upper class, and so imitates its behaviour.
 The upper class feels the need to distinguish itself from the middle, and so moves on as the imitation begins.
 Any agent, though, to remain a member of its class, needs to conform to some extent.
 These ideas are present in the works of the sociologist, Pierre Bordieu, and the economist George Akerlof.

-Some Research on Methodology
+Some Research on Methodology and Various Other Things

 Economics as a Process